PnyxDev/Discord-Spotify-Status/README.md

 You must install the following modules in order for this to work: "cheerio", "node-fetch", "@josephuspaye/list-open-windows".

 For "@josephuspaye/list-open-windows" you must have python installed and tell node you have it installed, to do this you can enter "npm config set python "C:\Path\To\python.exe".
+You must also have visual studio installed.